Conanap/NetflixAutoSkipIntroduction/README.md

 Installation:
 go to chrome://extensions/, drag the .crx to the webpage.
 If this doesn't work:
 Extract the .crx with unzipper of your choice, enable developer mode, select "load unpacked", and select the folder where the .crx was unzipped to.

+For now users must manually check for updates.